Inspiration Color Blue in Art: What It Means and How to Utilize it In Artwork

-What does the colour blue mean in a historical context?
-Perhaps brought by its beauty and extreme rarity, the colour blue was associated with old magic, and Egyptians adorned the dead bodies of their royalty with lapis lazuli paste.
+What does the color blue mean in a historical context?
+Perhaps brought by its beauty and extreme rarity, the color blue was associated with old magic, and Egyptians adorned the dead bodies of their royalty with lapis lazuli paste.

-They used it for their jewellery and amulets, believing that it will defend them from jealousy or ‘the evil eye’.
-The Eye of Horus, also known as Wadjet, is an ancient Egyptian symbol of protection, royal power, and good health that is often illustrated using the colour blue.
+They used it for their jewelery and amulets, believing that it will defend them from jealousy or ‘the evil eye’.
+The Eye of Horus, also known as Wadjet, is an ancient Egyptian symbol of protection, royal power, and good health that is often illustrated using the color blue.

 The Eye of Horus sculpture, from the tomb of Tutankhamun, Cairo, Egypt

 Upon the excavation of his tomb, scientists saw that lapis lazuli was used for the inlaid eyebrows and kohl on King Tutankhamen’s funeral mask.
-The body also came with a small paintbox with yellow pigment out of orpiment – a deep-coloured, orange-yellow mineral which symbolised eternity and imperishability.
+The body also came with a small paintbox with yellow pigment out of orpiment – a deep-colored, orange-yellow mineral that symbolized eternity and imperishability.

 Funeral mask of King Tutankhamun, Valley of the Kings, Egypt

 In ancient Chinese culture, both blue and green are representative of wood.
-It symbolises spring and stands for healing, trust and long life.
-Shades of blue and green were used to decorate homes for longevity and harmony, and was also used to paint on ancient Chinese ceramics – which we will discuss further below.
+It symbolizes spring and stands for healing, trust and long life.
+Shades of blue and green were used to decorate homes for longevity and harmony, and were also used to paint on ancient Chinese ceramics – which we will discuss further below.